scottie-l/reading-notes/reading-notes-201/class-11.md

 Background-image= place an image behind HTML element.
 Ex. background-image: url("images/pattern.gif");

-Background-repeat, has 4 values; repeat= img repeated on both x & y axis. repeat-x= repeat img on X axis only (horizontal.) repeat-y= repeat img on Y axis only (vertical). no-repeat= image shown once, has 2 values: fixed, img stays in place. scroll= img moves up & down as user scrolls.
+Background-repeat, has 4 values; repeat = img repeated on both x & y axis. repeat-x = repeat img on X axis only (horizontal.) repeat-y = repeat img on Y axis only (vertical). no-repeat = image shown once, has 2 values: fixed, img stays in place. scroll = img moves up & down as user scrolls.

-background-position= when not repeated, used to specify position in browser window; usually 2 values, x & y.
+background-position = when not repeated, used to specify position in browser window; usually 2 values, x & y.
 If specify only 1, second value defaults to center.

 Can set many states for same element.
 Called sprites.